aduh95/schwifty-markdown/README.md

 ```

 Schwifty is going to listen for changes in all the markdown files within the
 `path/to/directory/to/listen` and its subdirectories.
-As soon a file is saved,
+As soon a `.md` file is saved,
-your default browser should open at [localhost:3000](http://localhost:3000) or reload.
+your default browser should open at [localhost:3000](http://localhost:3000) or reload to render your document.
-Then, as soon as you save a `.md` file, it will be rendered in your browser.

 **N.B.:** Be sure that the support for [ES6 Modules is available for your browser](//caniuse.com/#feat=es6-module)
 to able to use the generated table of content and the automatic refresh.